Kittyhacker101-Software/KatWeb/README.md

 ## Dynamic Content Control
 KatWeb comes with a built in system to serve different content depending on various factors.
 - You can use this to send content differently by domain!
   * Just create a new folder with the domain name in the / folder (not /html, the layer below it).
 Then put your content in there!
-This requires a restary to take effect!
+This requires a restart to take effect!
 - You can use this to password protect folders!
   * Just create a file in the folder you want to protect, and name it passwd.
 Then put [username]:[password] in your file (Example : "admin:passwd")!
  - You can use this to do HTTP redirects!!